cosinekitty/astronomy/source/c/README.md

 <a name="astro_elongation_t"></a>
 #### `astro_elongation_t`

+**Contains information about the visibility of a celestial body at a given date and time.**

 | Type | Member | Description |
 | ---- | ------ | ----------- |
 | `astro_status_t` | `status` |  ASTRO_SUCCESS if this struct is valid; otherwise an error code.  |